solacese/swim-feed-handler/README.md

 ![SWIM Feed Handler](images/sfh.png)

-The services are disabled by default and show how the processing of the message can be extended (e.g. writing the data to a database).
+The services are disabled by default and show how the processing of the message can be extended (e.g. writing the message content to a file).

 To use the application perform the following steps:
 1. [Update application properties](#1-update-the-applicationproperties)